-DTA can deny your SNAP application —or cut your benefits off —if you had to meet the work registration rules and you voluntarily quit a job without a good reason.
+DTA can deny your SNAP application if you are not exempt from the "voluntary quit" rules (see Are there work rules for SNAP?) and you voluntarily quit a job without a good reason.
 106 C.M.R. § 362.310(B)

 The voluntary quit rule may apply to you if:

-- you are subject to the SNAP work registration rules (see Are there work rules for SNAP? )
+- you are not exempt from the voluntary quit rules (see Are there work rules for SNAP? ),

 - you quit a job where you were working 30 or more hours a week,

-- you did not have a good reason for quitting or reducing your work hours, and
+- you did not have a good reason for quitting or reducing work hours, (see What is considered a “good cause” reason if I quit my job?) and

-If you are the head of household and you voluntarily quit a job within the 60 days before you applied for SNAP with no good reason, DTA’s SNAP rules say that your entire household cannot get SNAP benefits for three months from the date you quit the job 106 C.M.R. § 362.340.
-(Note: This punishment on the entire household is more severe than allowed under the federal SNAP rules.
-Contact an advocate).
+If you are the head of household and you voluntarily quit a job within the 60 days before you applied for SNAP with no good reason, DTA’s SNAP rules say that your entire household cannot get SNAP benefits for three months.
+106 C.M.R. § 367.800

 If you need help getting information from a past employer, you can give DTA permission to make a “collateral contact” with the employer directly.
-See What if I am having trouble getting all the DTA proofs, or the proofs get to DTA late?, Appendix C. 106 C.M.R. § 361.640(B).
-Contact MLRI if you are asked to verify that a job ended if the job ended more than 60 days before you applied.
+See Should DTA help me if I am having trouble getting proofs and Appendix C. 106 C.M.R. § 361.640(B)( Contact MLRI at [email protected] if you are asked to verify that a job ended.